Digital Mission Engineering (DME): Comm Analysis and Antenna Patterns (Part 3 of 4)

 3. Select the Define Properties () method.

-5. Select the Basic - Position page when the Properties Browser opens.
+5. Select the Basic - Position page in the Properties Browser.

 1. Set the following in the Position frame: